stolostron/rhacm-docs/install/install_connected.md

       oc apply -f local/<subscription>.yaml
       ```

-5. Generate a pull secret to access the entitled content from the distribution registry. **Important:** Pull secrets are namespace-specific, so make sure that you are in the namespace that you created in step 1.
+5. If you plan to import Kuberntetes clusters that were not created by OpenShift Container Platform or Red Hat Advanced Cluster Management, generate a pull secret to access the entitled content from the distribution registry.
+Pull secret requirements for OpenShift Container Platform clusters are automatically resolved by OpenShift Container Platform and Red Hat Advanced Cluster Management.
+You do not have to generate the pull secret if you are not importing other types of Kubernetes clusters to be managed. **Important:** Pull secrets are namespace-specific, so make sure that you are in the namespace that you created in step 1.

    ```
-   oc create secret docker-registry <secret> --docker-server=registry.access.redhat.com/rhacm1-tech-preview --docker-username=<docker_username> --docker-password=<docker_password>
+   oc create secret docker-registry <secret> --docker-server=registry.redhat.io/rhacm1-tech-preview --docker-username=<docker_username> --docker-password=<docker_password>
    ```
    Replace _secret_ with the name of the secret that you created.
    Replace _docker_username_ with your username for the distribution registry that you identified as the `docker-server`.